 "Computers are evil!"

 Wait, I forgot.
 One did.
 Our teacher did.
 He denies they ARE paintings--you see, they're not paint, but ink from my printer, and I didn't paint them, the machine did.
 An artist's brush is an extension of the hand, expressing the artist's ideas and feelings.
-Computers aren't.
+But computers aren't.
 So my paintings aren't paintings!

 My pictures, in front of them, don't exist.